|

 accordion sing was also eliminated because of lack of coordination.

-training program had been saturated but that bomber gunners were sorely needed
+program had been saturated but that bomber gunners were sorely needed so I

 discipline.
 Compared to cadet military training Tyndal was easy.
 When we